-A loved one’s passing due to someone else’s neglectful actions likely means you are in need of a wrongful death lawyer from Las Vegas, NV at The Law Office of Eglet Adams.
-When this is the case, you know you can come to our team for help.
+If your loved one was killed by someone else’s negligence, you may need the assistance of a wrongful death lawyer from Las Vegas, NV, at The Law Office of Eglet Adams.
+Our compassionate and experienced team is here to help.
 Many Nevada families have relied on us over the years to help them as they grieve the loss of their loved ones and try to get the compensation they deserve.

-In the United States, approximately 37 million people are harmed unintentionally, each year.
+In the United States, approximately 37 million people are unintentionally injured each year.
 Several thousand of these people will lose their lives.
-When negligence, wrongdoing, or carelessness is a factor, the family members may have the right to recover damages through a wrongful death claim.
+When someone else’s negligence, wrongdoing, or carelessness is a factor, the family of the deceased may have the right to recover damages through a wrongful death claim.

-Losing a loved one to the negligent actions of another person can be devastating.
-Often, feelings of confusion and lack of confidence can cloud their judgment, making them prone to hasty decisions.
+Losing a loved one to the negligent actions of another person is devastating.
+Often, feelings of confusion and lack of confidence can cloud a grieving family member’s judgment, making them prone to hasty decisions.
 This can lead to a failure to take legal action, or accepting a quick offer from the insurance company–both of which can result in lost compensation.

-Although it might feel difficult to pursue any legal action after losing a loved one, it is recommended.
-The sooner this is done, the better.
-If you lost a loved one, and believe negligence was a factor, please call The Law Office of Eglet Adams.
-We offer you our utmost condolences and want you to know that we stand by to support you legally, and emotionally.
+Although it might feel difficult to pursue any legal action after losing a loved one, it is recommended that you start the process as soon as possible.
+If you lost a loved one and believe negligence was a factor, please call The Law Office of Eglet Adams.
+We offer you our utmost condolences and want you to know that we are standing by to support you.

-Right now you may be struggling with loss, but also things that come with loss; such as estate matters, unpaid bills, lost wages, hospital costs, funeral costs, and more.
-By hiring a wrongful death lawyer, we can help you with many of these issues.
+Right now you may be struggling with not only the emotional toll of your loss but also the financial burden that comes with it, such as estate matters, unpaid bills, lost wages, hospital costs, funeral costs, and more.
+A wrongful death lawyer can help you with many of these issues.

 Many people are unsure of why a person or family would want to file a wrongful death lawsuit.
-If their loved one has passed away and someone did it through negligence instead of intentionally trying to harm them, what can the family aim to get?
-When your loved one passes away no matter the circumstances, there is a very large void, some of this comes in the form of income they brought in and the love and companionship they provided.
-These are some of the things we would file a wrongful death lawsuit for.
+If their loved one has died because someone acted negligently, but did not intentionally try to harm them, what can the family aim to get?
+No matter the circumstances, the loss of a loved one can leave a void in your life, sometimes this comes in the form of income they brought in and the love and companionship they provided.
+These are some of the claims you can make when you file a wrongful death lawsuit.

 Common Types of Wrongful Death Cases

-Wrongful deaths can be caused by a variety of different situations.
+There are a variety of accidents and situations that could lead to wrongful death.
 Here are some of the most common types of wrongful death cases:

 - Car Accidents: Car collisions account for a large percentage of wrongful death cases.
-The faster the car is going, the bigger chance the accident will result in fatalities.
+The faster a car is going, the higher the likelihood that an accident will result in fatalities.
 Most vehicle accidents that result in fatalities are due to driver negligence.
-If a driver is speeding, drunk driving, fatigued, or acting in another negligent way and causes a fatal accident, he or she may be held liable.
+If a driver is speeding, driving drunk or fatigued, or acting in another negligent way and causes a fatal accident, he or she may be held liable.

-- Work Accidents: When people go to work, they do not expect to get injured, or worse, get killed.
+- Work Accidents: When people go to work, they usually do not expect to get injured, or worse—killed.
 Unfortunately, fatal work accidents do occur.
 These types of accidents are more common in factories and construction sites where heavy machinery is used.
 For example, if a worker gets entangled in a machine or falls from a ladder, it can have deadly consequences.

-- Truck Accidents: Accidents with commercial trucks can result in fatalities.
+- Truck Accidents: Accidents involving commercial trucks can be deadly.
 These trucks are much larger and heavier than standard vehicles, so they can cause serious damage to anything they hit.
 Truck accident victims can endure traumatic brain injuries, severe burns, and other fatal injuries.
 The most common causes of truck accidents include driver fatigue, speeding, driver distraction, and driving with an oversized load.

 - Defective Products: Product manufacturers are responsible for making sure their products are safe for the public to use.
-Unfortunately, however, there are still some products that are defective and can result in death.
-Several types of products can result in fatalities if they are defective, such as pharmaceutical products, cars, and children’s products.
+Unfortunately, sometimes products are defective and can injure or kill consumers.
+Several types of products can be deadly if they are defective, such as pharmaceutical products, cars, and children’s products.

-- Medical Malpractice: When you go to the hospital or doctor’s office, you expect to come out feeling better.
+- Medical Malpractice: When you go to a hospital or doctor’s office, you expect to receive proper care and treatment.
 However, it does not always work out that way.
 Although most doctors are skilled and competent, mistakes can still happen.
-Common types of medical malpractice that can cause death include surgical errors, misdiagnosis, medication errors and anesthesia errors.
+Common types of medical malpractice that can cause death include surgical errors, misdiagnoses, medication errors, and anesthesia errors.

 - Slip and Fall Accidents: Property owners are responsible for making sure their premises are free from hazards.
-Otherwise, people walking by can slip and fall and endure fatal injuries, such as traumatic brain injuries.
-For example, if a homeowner neglected to put ice on his or her icy sidewalk and a pedestrian fell and died, that homeowner would be held liable for the damages.
+Otherwise, people walking by can slip and fall and suffer fatal injuries, such as traumatic brain injuries.
+For example, if staff at a grocery store neglect to clean up a spill in an aisle, and a customer slipped, hit their head while falling, and died from the injury, the store’s owner could be held liable for the death.

 Tips to Help You Choose the Right Lawyer

-It is important to choose a wrongful death lawyer who has experience in handling these particular cases.
-Some tips to helping you choose the right lawyer, include:
+It is important to choose a wrongful death lawyer who has experience handling these particular cases.
+Some steps to follow that will help you choose the right lawyer, include:

-The Firm’s Reputation – To help you find a leading wrongful death lawyer in Las Vegas, Nevada, you should review the reputation of the firm and/or the lawyer.
-Asking for recommendations from people you know is not a bad start; however, you should search online for reviews.
+To find a leading wrongful death lawyer in Las Vegas, Nevada, you should review the reputation of the firm and/or lawyer.
+Asking for recommendations from people you know is not a bad start; however, you should also search online for reviews.
 What you find will likely point you in the right direction.

 Schedule a Consultation